 how the actual operation of the completed Project compares to the design forecasts, and how this could be optimised for future projects.

 Knowledge Sharing Deliverables

 All deliverables are to be prepared to a standard acceptable to the Commonwealth and, where relevant, reflect any guidelines provided by the Commonwealth relating to the preparation and delivery of Knowledge Sharing Deliverables.
-[Drafting note: examples of the Knowledge Sharing Deliverables will be included by the Commonwealth in the table below as part of Stage B. The shortlisted Proponent is required to complete this table as part of its Financial Value Bid in Stage B of the Tender Process.]